-- Twenty five percent (25%) of the Hospital's Medicare payments will first offset against the outstanding AAPP balance for the next eleven (11) months beginning one year from the date of receipt. - Fifty percent (50%) of the Hospital's Medicare payments will first offset against the outstanding AAPP balance for the next six (6) months. - The Hospital will receive a letter setting forth their remaining balance and will have thirty (30) days to pay the balance in full. - Any unpaid balance after the thirty (30) days will accrue interest at a rate of four percent (4.00%).
+- Twenty-five percent (25%) of the Hospital's Medicare payments will first offset against the outstanding AAPP balance for the next eleven (11) months beginning one year from the date of receipt. - Fifty percent (50%) of the Hospital's Medicare payments will first offset against the outstanding AAPP balance for the next six (6) months. - The Hospital will receive a letter setting forth their remaining balance and will have thirty (30) days to pay the balance in full. - Any unpaid balance after the thirty (30) days will accrue interest at a rate of four percent (4.00%).

-Recoupments totaled \$1,629,940 and \$5,117,788 during the years ended June 30, 2023 and 2022, respectively.
-The balance has been paid in full as June 30, 2023.
-The Hospital had classified these advances as Medicare advances on its statements of net position.
+Recoupments totaled \$-0- and \$1,629,940 during the years ended June 30, 2024 and 2023, respectively.
+The balance was paid in full as June 30, 2023.